fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ## Project Plan:
 1. Create a multipage Dash App that displayes the analysed data in the form of interactive visualisations that can be selected by years, countries, and continents.
-Here is the recording of the final app I developed.
+Here is the recording of the final app that was developed.

 https://user-images.githubusercontent.com/111912050/210833330-59424d19-94c4-4f24-8704-bbe7a9c3e253.mp4